 Screening programmes based on PSA testing

 Europa Uomo, along with Europe’s association for urologists (the EAU), are campaigning for screening programmes for prostate cancer to be introduced across Europe.
-This should be based on organised testing of prostate specific antigen (PSA) levels in men’s blood.
+This should be based on organised testing of prostate specific antigen (PSA) levels in the blood of men who are believed to be more at risk.
+This "risk stratified" approach, involving scans and possibly biopsies for those who have raised PSA levels, is the most effective way of reducing prostate cancer mortality without unnecessarily testing and treating men whose disease is never likely to harm them.

 Evidence has shown that, provided prostate cancer screening is administered correctly, it saves as many lives – if not more – than screening for colon or breast cancer.
 This is without even taking into account the quality of life benefits that early diagnosis brings.